-Reclamation Withdrawals: Mining location and entry is prohibited on lands within a "First form" reclamation withdrawal.
+Reclamation Withdrawals: Mining location and entry are prohibited on lands within a "First form" reclamation withdrawal.
 However, under the Act of April 23, 1932 (47 Stat.
 138) Congress provided for the entry and patent of mining claims within Reclamation projects, subject to certain conditions.
 These conditions are the approval of the Commissioner, Bureau of Reclamation, and, after that, of the Secretary of the Interior.
-If both easements for canals, right-of-way, and the use of any rock, gravel, etc., for United States reclamation work.
-Interested parties should secure a copy of General Land Office Circular No. 1275 wherein the law and regulations are fully set forth.
+If both officials give their approval a patent may be obtained by the usual and ordinary procedure for mineral patents, subject to easements for canals, right-of-way, and the use of any rock, gravel, etc., for United States reclamation work.
+Interested parties should secure a copy of B. L. M. Circular No. 1275 wherein the law and regulations are fully set forth.